erikerlandson/erikerlandson.github.com/_posts/2016-07-09-approximating-a-pdf-of-distances-with-a-gamma-distribution.markdown

 date: 2016-07-09 11:25
 comments: true
 published: true
-categories: [ computing, math, probability, density, PDF, dimensionality, gamma distribution ]
+tags: [ computing, math, probability, density, PDF, dimensionality, gamma distribution ]
 ---
 In a [previous post](http://erikerlandson.github.io/blog/2016/06/08/exploring-the-effects-of-dimensionality-on-a-pdf-of-distances/) I discussed some unintuitive aspects of the distribution of distances as spatial dimension changes.
 To help explain this to myself I derived a formula for this distribution, assuming a unit multivariate Gaussian.
 For distance (aka radius) r, and spatial dimension d, the PDF of distances is: